AnSrwn/UserEngagementDetection/deployment/README.md

 `UVICORN_FORWARDED_ALLOW_IPS`: List of trusted IPs.
 As long the application is run behind a trusted proxy, all connections can be trusted.
 Otherwise this should be updated.
 (Default value: *)

 ## Frontend
-1. Import the [frontend-nuxt-prod](frontend-nuxt-prod.tar.gz) image into Plesk.
+1. Search for "ansrwn/user_engagement_detection" in the Docker Image Catalog in Plesk and download "fronted" with the highest version number.
 2. Click `Run(local)`
 3. Enable `Automatic start after system reboot`, disable `Automatic port mapping` and click OK.
 4. Go to container settings.